tim-qtp/mbti-ai-town-1/ARCHITECTURE.md

   calls and database bandwidth.
 - The game engine is designed to be single threaded.
-JavaScript operating over plain objects in-memory can be surprisingly fast, but if your simulation is very computationally expensive, it may not be a good fit on AI Town's engine today.
+JavaScript operating over plain objects in-memory can be surprisingly fast, but if your simulation is very computationally expensive, it may not be a good fit on engine today.